ET Speaks From Home

 Chinese New Year Traditions

-Most of my Chinese friends are still quite superstitious over these traditions.
-They tend to share articles or videos on Facebook on topics such as the fortune of the 12 zodiac animals, when is the best time to deposit money on Li Chun Day, when is the best day to start work, etc. to make sure they all have a good start to the year.
+Most of my Chinese friends, however, are still quite superstitious about these traditions.
+They often share articles or videos on Facebook about topics such as the fortunes of the 12 zodiac animals, the best time to deposit money on Li Chun Day, or the most auspicious day to return to work—anything to ensure a good start to the year.

-So I still find myself spending at least 10 minutes watching these crappy fortune tellers telling us how we will fair for the whole year.
-I can’t ever remember them saying anything good for my zodiac animal even from since I was young.
-But they do offer their advice on how to block bad omen!
-Of course, this will lead to which crystal to buy for the year to make sure your wealth will grow, and many other talismans and lucky charms.
-Seriously, it has become so commercial.
-The sceptic in me says you can’t just group everyone into 12 ‘buckets’ for the same fortune as each other in the same bucket.
-So I don’t believe them but they do keep me entertained.
-I remember growing up, each year my aunties and uncles would make sure they watch the zodiac fortune on Channel 8 as part of their ‘must do’ things.
-They wouldn’t watch anything else, such as the variety shows and performances nor the fireworks but when the New Year fortunes came on, everyone would crowd around the television!
-Until now I still find it amusing.
+Despite my scepticism, I still find myself spending at least 10 minutes watching these so-called fortune tellers predicting how the year will unfold.
+I can’t remember them ever saying anything particularly good about my zodiac sign, even since I was young.
+That said, they always offer advice on how to ward off bad omens—which, of course, leads to recommendations on which crystals to buy to boost wealth, along with various talismans and lucky charms.
+It has all become quite commercialised.
+The sceptic in me thinks it’s unrealistic to group everyone into just 12 categories and assign them the same fortune.
+I don’t truly believe in it, but I do find it entertaining.
+Growing up, my aunties and uncles would make it a point to watch the zodiac fortune segment on Channel 8.
+They wouldn’t bother with variety shows, performances, or even fireworks—but when the New Year fortune segment came on, everyone would gather around the television.
+Even now, I still find that amusing.

-Now let’s talk about a few of the Chinese New Year traditions that I still remember!
+Now, let’s talk about some of the Chinese New Year traditions I still remember.

-Before the big day, cleaning and decorating the house is very important!
-We have to clean every corner of the house even the windows.
-Most of us lived in flats/apartments and our windows can be quite big and tall.
-Some of the windows have lots of individual panels!
+Before the big day, cleaning and decorating the house is very important.
+Every corner must be cleaned—even the windows.
+Most of us lived in flats or apartments, and the windows could be large and tall, often with many panels.

 Chinese New Year Traditions